wischmcj/wischmcj/README.md

 # Collin Wischmeyer
 <!-- <img src="./imgs/skeletor_whole_ds20_proj_alphapt1.png" alt="canopy hydrodynamics visualization" width="270" align="right"/> -->

-I'm a **data engineer** and **environmental data enthusiast** passionate about empowering scientists with data.
+I'm a **data engineer** and **environmental data enthusiast** passionate about empowering scientists with tools to aquire and analyze data.
 My largest side projects focus on
 - Remote sensing data analysis and publishing related research
-- Using infrastructure-as-code tools for the orchestration and containerization of workflows
+- Using infrastructure-as-code tools for the orchestration and containerization of workflows (MlOps
 - Webscraping and archiving